offen/offen/docs/developing-offen/generating-usage-data.md

 # Generating Usage Data for Development

 As all usage data is encrypted and bound to user keys it is not possible to script the generation of seed data used for development.
 In the default development setup, a dummy site served at <http://localhost:8081> deploys the Offen script using the "develop" account that is available using the development login.
-This means you can manually create usage data by simply visiting and navigating this page.
+This means you can manually create usage data by visiting and navigating this page.